 Section: Accountability & Transparency

-Effective Click or tap to enter a date.
-Date of Last Click or tap to enter a date.

-Date: Click of tap to effect a date.
-Review:
+Effective Date: June 14, 2020 Date of Last Review: April 25, 2022

 Approval Authority: Policy Owner:

 Council Director, Internal Audit

 POLICY STATEMENT

 Internal Audit will govern itself by adherence to the mandatory elements of the Institute of Internal Auditors' (IIA) International Standards for the Professional Practice of Internal Auditing (Standards), including the Code of Ethics and the definition of Internal Auditing.
 Internal Audit will manage, coordinate and investigate reports of fraud and misconduct in accordance with the Standards of the Association of Certified Fraud Examiners.
 Additionally, Internal Audit will adhere to the City's policies and procedures and the Internal Audit Procedures Manual.